-- our ability to obtain and maintain regulatory approval of our product candidates in the United States and other jurisdictions, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - future agreements with third parties in connection with the commercialization of our product candidates; - our plans relating to the further development and manufacturing of our product candidates, including additional indications for which we may pursue regulatory approval; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - our expectations regarding the impact of the novel coronavirus disease, or COVID-19, pandemic on our business; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - the potential benefits of any strategic collaboration agreements we may enter into. - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act.
+- our ability to obtain and maintain regulatory approval of our product candidates in the United States and other jurisdictions, and any related restrictions, limitations and/or warnings in the label of any approved product candidate; - future agreements with third parties in connection with the commercialization of our product candidates; - our plans relating to the further development and manufacturing of our product candidates, including additional indications for which we may pursue regulatory approval; - our plans and ability to obtain or protect intellectual property rights, including extensions of existing patent terms where available; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - the outcome of legal proceedings which have been or may in the future be instituted against us and certain of our directors and officers, including the legal proceedings discussed in Part I, Item 3 "Legal Proceedings," and elsewhere in this report; - the actions of an activist stockholder against us, which have been disruptive and costly, and the outcome of any proxy contest, which could cause uncertainty about the strategic direction of our business; - our expectations regarding the continuing impact of COVID-19 on our business; - the size and growth potential of the markets for our product candidates, if approved for commercial use, and our ability to serve those markets; - the potential benefits of any strategic collaboration agreements we may enter into; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act.

 These forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from those anticipated in the forward-looking statements.
-Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part II, Item 1A - "Risk Factors," and elsewhere in this report.
+Factors that might cause such a difference include, but are not limited to, those discussed in this report in Part I, Item 1A - "Risk Factors," and elsewhere in this report.
 These statements, like all statements in this report, speak only as of their date, and we undertake no obligation to update or revise these statements in light of future developments.
-In this report, "we," "our," "us," "Athira," and "the Company" refer to Athira Pharma, Inc.
+Our Risk Factors are not guarantees that no such conditions exist as of the date of this report and should not be interpreted as an affirmative statement that such risks or conditions have not materialized, in whole or in part.